johnlime/UnitNeurons/README.md

 # Unit Neurons
-Unit Neurons is a repository for development of a C++ neuron-based neural network library where each neuron is expressed using object instances embedded with its own states and functionalities, in hopes of gaining more understanding of neural nets through the perspective of complex systems.
+Unit Neurons is a repository for development of a C++ neural network library where each neuron is expressed using object instances embedded with its own states and functionalities, in hopes of gaining more understanding of neural nets through the perspective of complex systems.